Support for Attention Research Update is provided

 computer-based treatments for ADHD.
 They also did not accompany their child

-informed about the child's treatment.
-Although a number of parents
+about the child's treatment.
+Although a number of parents became aware

-became aware of which treatment their child received, and perhaps some teachers
+of which treatment their child received, and perhaps some teachers did as

-did as well, it is not possible to keep everyone truly 'blind' in a study
+well, it is not possible to keep everyone truly 'blind' in a study like this.

 - Measuring Treatment Outcomes -